 - High speed

-- Performs extensive documentation
+- Performs extensive documentation.

-This freeware defragmentation utility defragments individual files, groups of files (in a folder) or an entire disk partition, either on user’s command or automatically on a schedule.
+This freeware defragmentation utility defragments individual files, groups of files (in a folder) or an entire disk partition, either on the user’s command or automatically on a schedule.
 Defraggler supports NTFS and FAT32 file systems.
-The portable application can be used as a replacement for Windows inbuilt defragment tool since it is faster and offers some additional features too.
+The portable application can be used as a replacement for the Windows inbuilt defragment tool since it is faster and offers some additional features too.

 Piriform Defraggler features: